creativecreature/sturdyc/README.md

 ```

 Now what if the record was deleted?
 Our cache might use a 2-hour-long TTL, and
-we definitely don't want to return a deleted record for that long.
+we definitely don't want to have a deleted record stay around for that long.

 However, if we were to modify our client so that it returns an error after the
 first request: